mincej/outsingle/README.rst

 containing information about the exact "coordinates" of injected outliers' positions.
-Both types of CSV files contain data matrices that are of the same "dimension" as the data matrix of some-dataset.csv, and the outlier mask files have all zeros except the "coordinates" of outilers which are 1 or -1 (depending on the z-score of the outlier).
+Both types of CSV files contain data matrices that are of the same "dimension" as the data matrix of some-dataset.tsv, and the outlier mask files have all zeros except the "coordinates" of outilers which are 1 or -1 (depending on the z-score of the outlier).